-US$ 2m Investment in Balzers Coating Plant: Immediately after the MBO in 2003, Somta integrated a state of the art Balzers PVD Rapid Coating System into it’s manufacturing programme, offering the innovative range of Balzers BALINIT® high performance coatings on all cutting tools.
-This has enabled Somta to offer coated cutting tools to compete with the very best high tech tool producers in the world.
+US$ 2 million Investment in Balzers Coating Plant: In 2003, Somta integrated a state-of-the-art Balzers PVD Rapid Coating System into its manufacturing programme, offering the Innovative range of Balzers BALINIT® high Performance coatings on all cutting tools.
+This enabled Somta to offer coated cutting tools to compete with the very best high tech tool producers in the world.

-Carbide production facility expansion: In 2012 Somta invested over ten million rand that year alone on state-of-the art CNC equipment, which saw the company quadruple its carbide tool manufacturing capacity, thereby improving delivery times.
+Carbide production facility expansion: In 2012 Somta invested over ten million rand on state-of-the art CNC equipment, which saw the company quadruple its carbide tool manufacturing capacity, thereby improving delivery times.

-Included in this investment was a Walter Helicheck Basic 3, for non-contact complete measurement of rotationally symmetrical precision tools with complex geometry, which significantly improves quality and inspection procedures as well as 7 other machines with a further 3 to be added.
+Included in this investment was a Walter Helicheck Basic 3, for non-contact complete measurement of rotationally symmetrical precision tools with complex geometry, which significantly improves quality and inspection procedures.

-To accommodate these new machines and allow space for further expansion, the carbide production facility was extended from 130 square meters, to 418 square meters.
+To accommodate these new machines and allow space for further expansion, the carbide production facility was expanded.
 This expansion allowed for a dedicated test and training facility which included the addition of a HAAS VF-3YT CNC vertical machining centre, to test, run and enhance current and new tool designs, as well as for training purposes.

 SOMTA can now utilize its state-of-the art R&D facility to find solutions to difficult machining applications or material types.
 SOMTA is able to simulate the production conditions so that their customers no longer have to break into critical production lines to conduct testing.
-No other facility on the African continent boasts the combined manufacturing, measuring, coating and testing capabilities.
+No other facility on the African continent boasts the combined manufacturing, measuring, coating and testing capabilities of Somta Tools.